 Ceramics have been exploited by mankind for over 26,000 years.
 They have been so central to human engineering that it is impossible to pinpoint a singular origin of the pottery-making process.
 Archaeologists have coined the term “linear pottery culture” to define the period when ceramics were simultaneously and independently discovered by different peoples across Neolithic Europe.
 Yet the significance of technical ceramics spans far beyond archaeological curiosity, pervading several key periods of history and every phase of industrial progress into the modern age and the future.

-Grand Challenges of Engineering: Technical Ceramic Solutions
+Resolving the Grand Challenges of Engineering with Technical Ceramic Solutions